 While measuring the electric consumption of a certain device that remains always turned on and that consumes 200 W constantly, the measurement is left enabled between 0:00h am and 11:00h am on Monday.
-Exactly at 11:00h am, it is deactivated through the object "Disable".
-When it becomes midnight, KES will consider that the total consumption during the day has been 2.2 kWh (that is, 200 watts constantly during 11 hours, since there was no measuring between 11:00h am and midnight) and that the average daily consumption has been 200 watts per hour (2.2 kWh / 11 hours).
+Exactly at 11:00h am, it is deactivated through the "Disable" object.
+When it gets to midnight, KES will consider that the total consumption during the day has been 2.2 kWh (that is, 200 watts constantly during 11 hours, since there was no measuring between 11:00h am and midnight) and that the average daily consumption has been 200 watts per hour (2.2 kWh / 11 hours).